 Arrays

-describes a region of borrowed data, BitArray
+While BitSlice describes a region of borrowed data, BitArray provides a

 container that can hold and manage such a region.